QingXXiong/QingX/Smartcat_Tutorial_For_Freelancer.md

 - Click a segment to enter your translation in the target field.
 - Next to a translation, click the tick icon or use `Command` (on macOS) or `Ctrl` (on Windows) + `Enter` to confirm the current segment.
 - In the editor's top left corner, click __Search source__ or __Search target__ to search stuff.
 The thing you enter will show as a label, and click the cross icon to delete it.
 - In the top right corner, click __Add filter__ to filter segments by specified criteria.
-You may often use __Segment status__ to check the translation status and locked segments.
+You might often use __Segment status__ to check the translation status and locked segments.
 For other options, see [Filtering segments](help.smartcat.com/editor/1539659-filtering-segments?).
 - Click the download icon to see download options in [Navigate the project page](#navigate-the-project-page).
 - Click __Done__ to deliver your job.
 If you have unconfirmed segments or unsolved QA errors, the __Done__ button will be gray.